Universal Life Insurance: How It Works, Types & Pros and Cons

 • Fees and charges can erode net growth

 IUL has become increasingly popular for those seeking growth potential with some downside protection.
-However, the complex crediting formulas and various caps, floors, and participation rates require careful understanding.
-Learn more about life insurance options for different needs.
+For uncapped index accounts, current participation rates typically run about 55% to 80%+ in 2026, with some specialty products offering even higher participation.
+The complex crediting formulas and various caps, floors, and participation rates require careful understanding.

 Variable Universal Life Insurance (VUL)